A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Microlensing models

 \section{Microlensing models}

-The light curve of OGLE-2012-BLG-0838 (Figure~\ref{fig:lc}) presents the main event, which is well-approximated by the \citet{paczynski86} point-source point-lens model.
-The anomaly is short and high-amplitude, but its shape is not well determined.
-Such events can be produced by two types of events: 1) a binary source and a single lens or 2) a single source and a binary lens \citep{gaudi98}.
-Furthermore, the binary lens case presents two possibilities \citep[e.g.,][]{bhattacharya16,poleski18b}: separation $s$ can be larger or smaller than one (called wide and close model, respectively).
+The light curve of OGLE-2012-BLG-0838 (Figure~\ref{fig:lc}) presents the main event, which is well approximated by the \citet{paczynski86} point-source point-lens model.
+The anomaly is short and high-amplitude, but its detailed shape is not well determined.
+Such events can be produced by two types of events: 1) a binary source and a single lens \citep{gaudi98}, or 2) a single source and a binary lens.
+Furthermore, the binary-lens case presents two possibilities \citep[e.g.,][]{bhattacharya16,poleski18b}: separation can be larger or smaller than one (called wide and close model, respectively).
 We discuss all three possibilities below, starting from the binary lens $s>1$ (or wide solution), which turns out to be the correct model.
+The model fitting was performed using datasets that cover the anomaly, i.e., OGLE $I$-band and both MOA datasets.
+These data are plotted in Figure~\ref{fig:lc}.